Overcome Procrastination with EFT-Tapping

 Think of it like peeling layers of an onion.

-Proceed around the body in a clockwise direction-there is a tapping chart below:
+Proceed around the body in a clockwise direction.
+There is a tapping chart and example statements below:

 Karate Chop Point →